-A: No, it cannot stick to the ceiling – this will result in a score of 0 for the launch.
-The ceiling is in play only in that the rocket or payload assembly may hit the ceiling.
+Remember that the ceiling is “in play” only in that the rocket or payload assembly may hit the ceiling.
 Any “assistance” by the ceiling will result in a “0” score for the launch.
-The determination will be made at the sole discretion of the Event Supervisors and their designees (volunteers).
+It would be ideal if the rocket / payload does not touch the ceiling at all.

 Q1.
 For Hang Time: Is hot glue allowed in the construction of the parachute?
 I understand it is not allowed for rocket construction as it can change or weaken the chemical make up of the bottle.
 Thank you.

 A1.
 As written, the Detailed Event Description allows glue but forbids the use of hot glue and super glue.
 We will take this under advisement for future revisions of the event.
 In the mean time you can still use white glue, tape, sewing, etc to construct a parachute.